Information for ESRC award holders

 This information relates to all new and continuing ESRC award holders

-For the full terms and conditions of your award and allowances, please download and keep a copy of the ESRC Postgraduate Funding Guide.
+For the full terms and conditions of your award and allowances, please download and keep a copy of the ESRC Postgraduate Funding Guide which can be found on the UKRI web pages

 ESRC related payments are administered by the Financial Support Office (FSO), in accordance with guidance issued to all higher education institutions who have ESRC sponsored students.